How to green your small business

 We’ve also been looking at their sister project, Responsible Cafes.
 This was after finding out 1billion disposable coffee cups make their way to landfill.
 Some via our beautiful Sydney beaches per year, hence the link to Responsible Runners.

 A lot of small business is conducted over coffee (and tea).
-It’s a favourite pick-me-up in the Orbit Accounting and Tax office.
+It’s a favourite pick-me-up in The Orbit Group office.
 And we participate in the culture of business over coffee in a cafe.
 So we’re happy to see such a proactive initiative run by cafes and small business owners in our local area.

 Responsible Cafes encourages local cafes to give a discount to members who use re-usable coffee cups.
 You can find your local keep cup friendly coffee fix via the Responsible Cafe’s website.